nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     1. Prerequisites: There should be files already initialised in your working directory and there should be entities present in the application.
 Commands in the application run as expected.

-    1. Test case: Modify an entry in `./data/tuitione.json` that conforms to the constraints mentioned in the application.
+    1. Test case: Insert/Delete/Modify an entry in `./data/tuitione.json` that conforms to the constraints mentioned in the application.
 Here is a summary of some critical constraints:<br>

        :information_source: **Note:**